peter88213/novelyst/docs/template/index.md

 ## General note about the fitness for use

+At present, this program is still under active development.
+Therefore it is recommended to check for updates from time to time, as well as for the plugins.

 I use the program myself and fix errors immediately if I notice any.
 As far as I can tell, *novelyst* runs fast and reliably under Windows and Linux.
 It should also under other operating systems for which there is a reasonably up-to-date *Python 3* installation.
 However, there is a lack of a broad user base, which is why one cannot speak of real proven operation.

 The user documentation is a bit sketchy, and I can't promise support either.
 So if you're curious, the best way is to explore the feature set yourself with a test project.